gabrielrondon/nft-docs/content/en/docs/Revenue Share/_index.md

 description:
 ---

+> In our MVP (the first collection released 2021Q1), the distribution is described as below.
+Any changes will be updated in the documentation for each season as soon as the collection is released.

 ## Distribution scheme

-At this stage, FACTS-NFT will not charge fact-checking organizations for hosting their content on OpenSea.
+FACTS-NFT will not charge fact-checking organizations for hosting their content on OpenSea.
 When an NFT is negotiated, the following division is set up on the smart contract:

 | Beneficiaries              | Share |
 |----------------------------|-------|